Practical Seminar on Developing Sustainable Local Communities (3400011)

 Professor TAKANO, Masao

-This seminar aims to provide students with the opportunity to learn “Clinical Environmental Studies(CES)” which is seeking to contribute to develop sustainable local communities, by means of mutual learning with residents and local governments in the partner regions.
+This seminar aims to provide students with the opportunity to learn “Clinical Environmental Studies(CES)” which is trans-disciplinary approach of Environmental studies to contribute to develop sustainable local communities, by means of mutual learning with residents and local governments in the partner regions.
 The fields are rural areas in Japan and Laos.
 Students are to consider the sustainable ways of development suitable for both Japan and Laos exchanging opinions with students from/in Laos.
 This research will be conducted through the comparison of local communities in two countries that are at the different stages of the development; Japan is at the end of the economic development period, on the other hand, Laos is still at the beginning of their development.
-The participating students will also propose their ideas to stakeholders in communities.
-This is one of the Nagoya University ESD programmes.
-The students from other graduate schools are welcome.
+The goal is to understand the concept of clinical envrionmental studies, to analyze the issues of the study site and to offer adaquate treatment to the issues.

 １） Lecture and textbook reading to understand the basic concept of CES.